A-Kim98/CISC-327-Course-Project/testcases3.md

 * Open /logout (clean up)

 #### Test case R4.0 - Checking for positive case for the fields of ticket's selling form

+#### Test case R4.0.1 - Checking for positive case for the fields of ticket's selling form with lower boundaries
 Mocking:
 * Mock backend.get_user to return a test_user instance